The Hobby-Eberly Telescope (

 On August 19, 2013, the telescope went off-line for a very significant wide-field upgrade which included a new tracker and wide-field corrector.
 First light with the upgraded HET was obtained on July 29, 2015, and full science operations began in July 2016.

 The HET is currently in its "full operations" phase.
 In this phase, research operation is

-scheduled for the full lunation with instrument commissioning and telescope engineering being scheduled as needed.
-A Low Resolution Spectrograph (at prime focus), a High Resolution Spectrograph (fiber-fed) and a Medium Resolution Spectrograph (fiber-fed) are fully operational.
+scheduled for the full lunation with minimal instrument commissioning and telescope engineering being scheduled as needed.
+Currently three instruments are fully operational: the Low Resolution Spectrograph 2, the VIRUS spectrograph, and the Habitable zone Planet Finder.

 The design feature central to the HET is specialization: the HET is tailored for spectroscopy, in

 particular, fiber-coupled spectroscopy.
 By limiting observational flexibility, extremely cost-effective technical solutions are possible and these have been implemented in the HET.